 BY THOMAS-PEDER JENSEN, TSCHUDI LOGISTICS DENMARK AND TOOMAS VANA, TSCHUDI LOGISTICS ESTONIA

-A Chinese initiative, together with other countries en-route through Central Asia, like for example Kazakhstan, is to build a “New Silk Road”.
-Already a constant flow of trains each pulling several containers can be seen passing through the railway station of Astana, the remote capital of Kazakhstan.
+Everybody want to be strong players within rail transport.
+For China this has led to the initiative of building a “New Silk Road” – en-route tracks through Central Asia.
+Already a constant flow of trains, each pulling several containers, can be seen passing through the railway station of Astana, the remote capital of Kazakhstan.

 Original overland trade routes between Europe and China have mainly been replaced by sea transport via the Cape of Good Hope.
 However the land route through Central Asia is relatively short.
 A container ship too large for the Suez Canal has to make a 24,000km journey to reach Europe.
 Trains travel approximately 11,000km to reach the same destination.